- As low as $308/Night

 Summary:

-Located just a short block walk from the beach, come relax with a view of our invigorating seasonal outdoor pool in this king bed guestroom.
+Located just a short block walk from the beach, come relax with a view of our exhilarating seasonal outdoor pool in this king bed guestroom.
 Retro decor and modern amenities accent this comfortable room.
 Savor the convenience of having a microwave, mini-refrigerator, and coffee maker at your disposal, as well as USB charging ports, complimentary WiFi, and a flat-screen TV too!
 We look forward to having you stay at the beach with us!

 About the Area

 Located in Myrtle Beach, this apartment is by the sea.
-The area's natural beauty can be seen at North Myrtle Beach Beaches and Myrtle Beach State Park, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
+The area's natural beauty can be seen at Myrtle Beach Beaches and Myrtle Beach State Park, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
 Looking to enjoy an event or a game while in town?
 See what's happening at Myrtle Beach Sports Center or TicketReturn.com Field at Pelicans Ballpark.

 Special Instructions